nodesman/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/Dot-Net.md

 - [__#803__](https://github.com/couchbase/couchbase-lite-net/issues/803) NullReferenceException in WebSocketChangeTracker
 - [__#804__](https://github.com/couchbase/couchbase-lite-net/issues/804) Attachment doesn't handle non-seekable streams gracefully
 - [__#806__](https://github.com/couchbase/couchbase-lite-net/issues/806) 1.4 SQLite returns incorrect reason on REST API Get to purged doc

+__Deprecation notices__

+The following features are being deprecated and will be removed in a future version of Couchbase Mobile.

+- ForestDB

+The following platforms are being deprecated and will be unsupported in a future version of Couchbase Mobile.

+- .NET 3.5

 ## Where to get it